-There is also a criminal penalty of up to one year in jail and a fine of up to $100,000 (nothing even close to this amount has ever been imposed on a war tax resister) for “willfully supplying false or fraudulant information” on a W-4 form which decreases the amount of withholding.
+There is also a criminal penalty of up to one year in jail and a fine of up to $100,000 for “willfully supplying false or fraudulant information” on a W-4 form to decrease the amount of withholding.
 Criminal penalties cannot be applied automatically.
 Only 16 war tax resisters have been criminally prosecuted for W-4 resistance since WWII; six of them served jail sentences ranging from 30 days to nine months.
-And only one war tax resister has been prosecuted since 1972, so the current risk of criminal prosecution appears to be small.
+Only one war tax resister has been prosecuted since 1973, so the current risk of criminal prosecution appears to be small.
 However, IRS policy and procedure on criminal prosecution could change in the future and resisters should be aware of such a possiblity.

 Employees are not required by law to explain their allowances to employers.
 Many people are very anxious about how a new employer will react if they claim so many allowances, or how an old employer will react if they increase the number of allowances they claim.
 Experience has shown that a firm, polite attitude in response to an employer’s questions helps assert personal responsibility for ones claim and satisfies the employer.
 Such replies as, “This is the number of allowances I believe I am entitled to,” “This is my personal tax situation,” or “This is the number of allowances I have been advised to claim,” may satisfy an employer.
 If an employer balks or persists in asking for further explanation, a simple repetition of the same or slightly varied responses usually gets the message across that this is a personal, private matter and that no further explanation will be offered.